 "The family of Hindley, then Hindele, held lands here as early as the reign of Henry II.: in the eighth of Richard II., Robert, of this family, married Emma, one of the heiresses of Pemberton; and the Hindleys were living at the Hall in 1613."

 Early History of the Hindely family

 This web page shows only a small excerpt of our Hindely research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hindely History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hindely History in all our PDF Extended History products and printed products wherever possible.